Tyrique1512/T4Tech_Analysis/README.md

 •	Initially, T4Tech's sales primarily came from non-loyalty program members.
 However, by 2022, **loyalty members became the main revenue source**, contributing an average of 55% to total revenue and sales volume.
 Therefore, T4Tech should continue using its loyalty program due its strong performance.

 •	There is an opportunity for T4Tech to improve their sales performance by offering exclusive discounts and rewards on MacBook Air Laptops when purchased through the loyalty program.
-This is because the MacBook Air is a top seller, **yet 90% of its revenue and volume come from non-loyalty members who, on average, spend 10% less than loyalty program members.**
+This could be effective because the MacBook Air is a top seller, **yet 90% of its revenue and volume come from non-loyalty members who, on average, spend 10% less than loyalty program members.**

 # Insights Deep-dive